| | Prague Castle - Hradcany QuarterThe name Hradcany derives from the

 a great deal of the architecture in Prague is derivative of

+the Italian styles of the times.
 The whole concept of the building and its grandeur show the

 influence of the emerging Baroque period.
 On the opposite side